wardog1uk/mikro/Basic Commands.md

 * `DELETE -end`

 ### Description
-Delete the specified range of lines from memory.
+The `DELETE` command removes the specified range of lines from memory.

 ## DISASSEMBLE